Skip to content

 Burke, speaking to reporters in the courthouse lobby, said the case underscored one of her frequent refrains: “Electronic monitoring is not an alternative to detention.
 It does not keep people safe.”

-Burke has repeatedly remarked that her office asks for detention if they believe someone is a danger to public safety.
+Burke has repeatedly remarked that her office asks for detention if prosecutors believe someone is a danger to public safety.

 “If we’re not asking for detention I don’t care if they are monitored or not,” she said.
 “They can go about their lives and get ready for trial.”

-She called the system — taken over in January by the Chief Judge’s office from the Cook County Sheriff — “broken.”
+She called the system — taken over in April 2025 by the chief judge’s office from the Cook County sheriff — “broken.”

-Burke also said there were “multiple points” where authorities could have lost track of Talley, remarking that “there are so many steps here it could have fallen through the cracks at any point.”
+Burke also said there were a number of ways authorities could have lost track of Talley, remarking that “there are so many steps here it could have fallen through the cracks at any point.”

-She said she wanted to see warrants for EM violations issued within 24 hours of a violation alert, but declined to comment on what it would take to make that speed of enforcement a reality.
+She said she wanted to see warrants for electronic monitoring violations issued within 24 hours of a violation alert, but declined to comment on what it would take to make that speed of enforcement a reality.

-After Talley’s initial court hearing Monday, president of the Fraternal Order of Police Lodge 7 John Catanzara and Illinois Comptroller Susana Mendoza were among several officials who harshly criticized the passage of the Safe-T Act and Lyke’s decision to grant Talley pre-trial release.
+After Talley’s initial court hearing Monday, Fraternal Order of Police Lodge 7 President John Catanzara and Illinois Comptroller Susana Mendoza were among several officials who harshly criticized the passage of the SAFE-T Act and Lyke’s decision to grant Talley pretrial release.

 In a statement, the Illinois Network for Pretrial Justice offered condolences to Bartholemew’s family while pushing back on those “attempting to turn the pain of others into their own political gain.”